 Wood & Metal Shop

 The Department of Architecture manages a large, fully staffed and equipped wood-working and metal-working shop.
 It provides students with the space and equipment needed to design and build models, furniture, and small-scale building components.
-The shop serves as an instructional facility in conjunction with design studios, and structures, materials, and digital fabrication classes; it can also accommodate independent student projects.
+The shop serves as an instructional facility in conjunction with design studios, structures, materials, and digital fabrication classes; it can also accommodate independent student projects.

 The Visual Resources Collection of the College of Built Environments in 330 Gould Hall consists of approximately 130,000 circulating 35mm slides and over thirty thousand digital images.
 The images in the collection represent architecture, urban planning, landscape architecture, structures, materials, history, and design.
 Digital images are accessible on the collection's online database.
 The collection is staffed by one full-time professional director, a half-time graduate assistant, and two work/study students.